mahadi025/Group-Chat/README.md

 - The secret key can be anything you want.
 But make sure it is at least 32 characters.
 - You can create a key by using "openssl rand -hex 32"
+- If you want to use sqllite not postgesql then comment the first "default" database and uncomment the next "default".
+It will create a new sqllite database on your project directory.

 ### 6. Run migrations